Gossip (The Office): Synopsis

-As the three summer interns prepare to depart, Michael Scott (Steve Carell) hears from various members of the office that two of the interns might be dating, and feels upset that he was left out of the gossip.
-He talks about the situation with the third intern, and learns that the interns had recently gone out to a young people's club, where they saw Stanley Hudson (Leslie David Baker) dancing with a woman, presumably his wife Teri.
-Michael, wanting to start some gossip of his own, forms the conclusion that Stanley was out because he was having a mid-life crisis and shares it with the office, but Phyllis Vance (Phyllis Smith) claims Stanley does not like crowds and that Teri is out of town.
+As the three summer interns prepare to depart, Michael Scott hears from various members of the office that two of the interns might be dating, and feels upset that he was left out of the gossip.
+He talks about the situation with the third intern, and learns that the interns had recently gone out to a young people's club, where they saw Stanley Hudson dancing with a woman, presumably his wife Teri.

+Michael, wanting to start some gossip of his own, forms the conclusion that Stanley was out because he was having a mid-life crisis and shares it with the office, but Phyllis Vance claims Stanley does not like crowds and that Teri is out of town.
 When Michael confronts the interns about this, they insist they saw Stanley there "making out" with a woman.
 Now realizing that Stanley is possibly having an affair and he is the first person to learn of it, Michael starts telling the employees.
-Jim Halpert (John Krasinski) urges Michael to stop spreading a rumor that he does not know for certain to be true.
+Jim Halpert urges Michael to stop spreading a rumor that he does not know for certain to be true.
 When Stanley is leaving, Michael heads to the parking lot to discuss the rumor with him.
 Stanley initially denies it, but when Michael mentions that he was spotted in the club by the interns, he reveals that since Teri has been out of town constantly, he has been seeking company from a nurse named Cynthia, whom he met in rehab.
 Stanley urges Michael not to say anything since he is breaking it off with Cynthia, and Michael agrees, despite having already told the entire office.